WuKun-96/eMo/README.md

 # eMo
-A universal toolbox for digging EPSY data with python,
+A universal toolbox for digging EPSY data with python.